astrobytes-edu/astr596-modeling-universe/06-the-learnable-universe/module-1-statistical-inference/01-bayesian-statistics-inference/02-mod5-inferential-thinking.md

 ---

 ## Part 2: From Beliefs to Mathematics

-*Days 3-4: "How do we transform vague beliefs into rigorous inference?"*
+*How do we transform vague beliefs into rigorous inference?*

 **Core Question**: How do we transform statements like "this star probably has little dust" into mathematical frameworks that can process data and quantify uncertainty?